gigiguan/gigiguan.github.io/quizzes.md

 ![image](https://user-images.githubusercontent.com/89219495/164559182-da716150-b7aa-4438-9b53-b5c3847400ac.png)
 A: x = 3, y = 2, z = 1

+* Reflection: These values yield the incorrect value of max.
+It would make the max be equal to 1.

 **Q39**: minimize execution time using parallel computing
 ![image](https://user-images.githubusercontent.com/89219495/164559205-57d82b7f-1e93-4141-9434-dd8d38ef5f09.png)

+A: 80 seconds
-A: Take the two shortest execution times and add them - 30+50=80 seconds
+* Reflection: For parallel computing, I can find the execution time by taking the two shortest execution times and adding them together - 30+50=80 seconds

 **Other topics to review/Additional notes:**
 * Open protocols provide a way to standardize data transmission between different devices.